Symbiosis in lichens: Lichenization

 Scientists have successfully replicated lichenization in the laboratory; it takes anywhere from a few months to a few years for the isolated fungus and photobiont of a lichen to grow back into a complete thallus.
 It is unclear how long the process takes in the wild.
 Throughout lichenization (and after its completion), the fungus and the alga continue to exchange different chemical signals.

 Parasitic fungi

 Some fungi can only be found living on lichens as obligate parasites; They are not considered part of the lichen.
 These are referred to as “lichenolous fungi”.

 Some of these parasitic lichenolous fungi form their own thalli and become lichen themselves; they are called "lichenicolous lichens".
-They steal the symbioant of another lichen (kleptosymbiosis) into their own structure (trans-lochenization).
+They steal the symbioant of another lichen (kleptosymbiosis) into their own structure (trans-lichenization).